Chadowo/mruby-examples/README.md

 Make sure to have [MRuby](https://mruby.org/) installed, see [here](https://github.com/mruby/mruby#how-to-get-mruby).

-If you are on linux chances are MRuby is already in the package repositories of your distro! then you'll need to use your distro specific package manager to install it.
+If you are on Linux chances are MRuby is already in the package repositories of your favorite distro! then you'll need to use your distro specific package manager to install it.
 E.g:

 APT: